glacials/splits-io/docs/api.md

     GET /users/:user_id/games/:game_id/categories/:category_id/prediction

 ### Based on run
-Run ids are splits-io base 36 ids.
+Run ids are Splits I/O base 36 ids.
 These are the strings you see in user-friendly run URLs like `splits.io/36s`.

     GET /runs/:id
     DELETE /runs/:id